As a website owner, is there anything more terrifying than the thought of seeing all of your work altered or entirely wiped out by a nefarious hacker?

 Step #1: Install security plugins.

-If you built your website with a content management system (CMS), you can enhance your website security with plugins that actively prevent website hacking attempts.
+If you built your website with a content management system (CMS), you can enhance your website with security plugins that actively prevent website hacking attempts.
 Each of the main CMS options have security plugins available, many of them for free.

 Security plugins for WordPress: